-Based on traditional National Park and Recreation Association (NPRA) standards, it is advisable to have a neighborhood park serving a half-mile area with population of up to 5,000 people.
-However, it should be noted that these standards are used with discretion in determining parks can vary in size, from one acre to up to fifteen acres.
+Based on traditional National Park and Recreation Association (NPRA) standards, it is advisable to have a neighborhood park serving a halfmile area with population of up to 5,000 people.
+However, it should be noted that these standards are used with discretion in determining Neighborhood parks can vary in size, from one acre to up to fifteen acres.
+Most existing neighborhood parks in the City of Shoreline are between one acre and five acres in size.